 English Springer Spaniels are energetic dogs.
 They require a lot of exercise and stimulation every day to stay healthy.

-- Without adequate activities, Springer Spaniels will resort to destructive behaviors.
+- Without adequate activities, Springer Spaniels will resort to destructive behaviors like chewing their dog bed.

-- They should always be walked on leash because they will chase birds.
+- They should always be walked on leash with contact information printed on a personalized collar because they will chase birds.

 They don't like to be alone for long and are prone to separation anxiety.